 This programme is implemented by the United Nations University Institute for Sustainability and Peace (UNU-ISP).
-Below you will find general information about the programme.
-For comprehensive details, including the full admissions requirements and application materials, please visit the UNU-ISP website.
-Inquiries can be submitted using the online inquiry form.
+General information about the programme is provided below.
+For comprehensive details, including the full admission requirements and application materials, please visit the programme website.
+Inquiries can be submitted using an online inquiry form.

 The PhD programme in Sustainability Science aims to produce scholars who will become key researchers in the field of sustainability science.
-UNU-ISP takes an innovative approach to sustainability in seeking to promote a better understanding of three of the most pressing issues on the United Nations agenda — global change, peace and security, and development — bridging these cross-cutting themes through research, educational and collaborative initiatives.
+The programme takes an innovative approach to sustainability, seeking to promote a better understanding of the issues by incorporating global change perspectives, specifically those related to climate change and biodiversity.

-The programme will equip graduates with a comprehensive, multidisciplinary knowledge of sustainability problems and deepen their understanding of the role of environmental sustainability in addressing current issues related to global change.
-Students undertake problem-oriented research, acquiring the quantitative and qualitative analytical research skills necessary to understand the underlying principles between various systems involved in sustainability issues and debates.
+The programme will equip graduates with comprehensive, multidisciplinary knowledge of sustainability problems, and deepen their understanding of the role of environmental sustainability in addressing current issues related to global change.
+Students undertake problem-oriented research, acquiring the quantitative and qualitative analytical research skills necessary to understand the underlying principles of various systems involved in sustainability issues and debates.
 Through coursework and research, PhD students gain critical thinking and problem-solving skills, as well as the technical literacy required to address sustainability problems.

-The PhD in Sustainability Science typically lasts for three years; the programme starts in September.
+The PhD in Sustainability Science programme duration is three years; the programme starts in September.
 Students are required to obtain 14 credits and are expected to complete all degree requirements by July of their third year.
 Students must complete a PhD dissertation in one of several UNU-ISP research themes, focusing on global change and sustainability.
 Students are also encouraged to take a joint PhD diploma offered by the UNU-ISP and The University of Tokyo Graduate School of Frontier Sciences (UT-GSFS) on Leadership for Sustainability.
 For the joint diploma programme, students are required to take 18 credits, four of which should be from the courses offered by UT-GSFS.